International Federation of Sport Climbing

+The International Federation of Sport Climbing (IFSC) is the international governing body for the sport of competition climbing, which consists of the disciplines lead climbing, bouldering, and speed climbing.

+Charter

+The IFSC describes itself as "the international federation responsible for all aspects of international competition climbing and is the final authority for all matters concerning international competition climbing".
+It describes itself as responsible for all technical aspects of the sport of competition climbing, for the approval of all member federations and their respective competitions, and of approving the calendar and schedule of events held during the year.
+The IFSC is recognised by the International Olympic Committee.

+History

-The International Federation of Sport Climbing (IFSC) is the international governing body for the sport of competitive climbing, which consists of the disciplines lead climbing, speed climbing, and bouldering.
-It was founded in Frankfurt on 27 January 2007 by 48 member federations and is a continuation of the International Council for Competition Climbing, which had been in existence from 1997 to 2007 and was a part of the Union Internationale des Associations d'Alpinisme (UIAA).
+The IFSC was founded in Frankfurt on 27 January 2007 by 57 member federations as a continuation of the International Council for Competition Climbing, which had been in existence from 1997 to 2007 under the governance of the Union Internationale des Associations d'Alpinisme (UIAA).
+Later that year, the IFSC was granted provisional recognition by the IOC, and consisted of 80 member federations.
+On 10 February 2010, the IOC granted the IFSC formal recognition, and on the 4 July 2011, the IOC added climbing to a shortlist of potential new sports for the 2020 Tokyo Olympic Games, which was confirmed in 2016.

 Due to the 2022 Russian invasion of Ukraine, the IFSC suspended the Russian and Belarusian federations and canceled all events in Russia in 2022.

 Competitions

 The major competitions organized by the IFSC are:

 World Cup

 The IFSC Climbing World Cup is a series of competitions held annually.
 The athletes compete in three disciplines: lead, bouldering, and speed.
 The number of competitions and venues vary from year to year.
 The first World Cup was held under the auspices of UIAA in 1989, World Cups were held under the auspices of IFSC from 2007.